-It looks like Lennox International Inc. (NYSE:LII) is about to go ex-dividend in the next 4 days.
-Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
+It looks like Lennox International Inc. (NYSE:LII) is about to go ex-dividend in the next three days.
+The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Thus, you can purchase Lennox International's shares before the 30th of December in order to receive the dividend, which the company will pay on the 14th of January.
+This means that investors who purchase Lennox International's shares on or after the 30th of August will not receive the dividend, which will be paid on the 15th of September.

 Have Earnings And Dividends Been Growing?